jagoncalves14/allocate-reviewers/README.md

 # Functionality
-A simple script to assign developers to review each other code.
+A simple script to assign developers to review each others' code.
 The assignment is done randomly.
 Nonetheless, it is possible to control the preferable reviewers for each specific developer.

 The script will read the configuration from a Google sheet, assign reviewers for developers in the list,